Courtesy of Xscape Pod

 Get everything you need for your next camping trip without spending thousands of dollars.

-Whether you’re not ready to invest in a garage full of gear or simply don’t have room to store it all, these companies will equip you with top-of-the-line tents, sleeping bags, stoves, and more.
+Whether you’re not ready to invest in a garage full of gear or simply don’t have room to store it all, these rental companies will equip you with top-of-the-line tents, sleeping bags, stoves, and more.

 Article continues below advertisement